Make sure you are returning the correct status codes to crawlers.

 You can use our API to cache pages when they are created to make sure they are cached when a crawler accesses them.

-You can use our API to recache pages when they change on your end so that they are up-to-date without having to wait for the cache freshness value that you have set.
+You can use our API to recache pages when they change on your end so that they are up-to-date without having to wait for the cache expiration value that you have set.

-You can use our API to save on costs by setting your cache freshness to a high value and solely using the API to recache your pages.
+You can use our API to save on costs by setting your cache expiration to a high value and solely using the API to recache your pages.

 Click here to view our /recache endpoint